routeco/valhalla-python/README.md

 # Valhalla Python

-This repo only exists to build better Python bindings and package them for the most common platforms.
+This repo only exists to build better Python bindings and package them for the most common platforms as wheels.

 ## Installation